 And the difference between unaware thinkers and proficient ones determines whether you’re running your life on autopilot or excel at balancing experience with context and different variables introduced for every problem.

-Experts from Ivory Research share that over time, students can lose their aptitude, relying on former experiences and known patterns instead of questioning paradigms and challenging themselves toward progress.
+Ivory Research experts state that over time, students can lose their aptitude as they rely more on former experiences and known patterns instead of questioning paradigms and challenging themselves toward progress.

 In business development, the landscape evolves quickly.